jquaglia/reading-notes/class-14.md

 - High levels of Psychological Safety!

-- they put the new info to the test with Matt Sakaguchi
+- They put the new info to the test with Matt Sakaguchi

 - No one wants to put on a work-face when they get to work.
 They don't want to leave a part of their personality at home.
 (They want to feel psychologically safe)